Course Information

 Do I need a kayaker?

-It’s quite an upgrade from the small ski boat & kayaker scenario which often end up costing quite a bit more and prove to be a hassle.
+Swimmers can easily swim off the port or starboard side of our well-lit boats, at their comfort.
+It’s quite an upgrade from the small ski boat & kayaker scenario which often ends up costing quite a bit more and proves to be a hassle.

 Where can I find a kayak or kayaker?